 Program Objective 3: Skills.
-Students will be active participants in learning the skills necessary for work in the fields of biology and chemistry.
+Students will be active participants in learning the skills necessary for work in the field of biology.

-Learning Outcomes: As BCS majors students learn
+Learning Outcomes: As Biology majors students learn

-- a) basic laboratory and field techniques, including appropriate qualitative/quantitative analysis. - b) to work in collaboration with others - c) to apply the scientific method to investigate the natural world - d) to use, evaluate, and appropriately cite the scientific literature - e) to communicate the results of scientific investigation (oral and/or written) - f) to recognize that many problems require cross-disciplinary approaches
+a) basic laboratory and field techniques, including appropriate qualitative/quantitative analysis.

+b) to work in collaboration with others

+- c) to apply the scientific method to investigate the natural world - d) to use, evaluate, and appropriately cite the scientific literature - e) to communicate the results of scientific investigation (oral and/or written) - f) to recognize that many problems require cross-disciplinary approaches